Moving beyond data collection to actionable insights

 Lexmark dug deeper and found this retailer hires 80,000 seasonal workers a year and onboards them at the stores.
 Lots of new hire information had to be transferred from the stores to a central scanning location.
 By focusing on one of the stores and conducting in-person interviews with managers and key employees, Lexmark discovered the store manager was making back-up copies of the new hire paperwork because she said central scan always lost documents; central scan denied this was happening.
 Lacking visibility to any of this, headquarters assumed everything was working properly.

 “We were able to provide a solution that actually takes all those copies out by using the MFP in the store as the point of capture.” said Childress.
 Now documents are scanned directly to the network repository—kicking off the employee onboarding workflow from the store MFP instead of each store making copies and sending them in boxes to central scan.
 Benefits include less paper and toner waste, fewer delays in processing, and reduction in courier and storage costs.

 As stated in the 2015 Quocirca Managed Print Services Landscape: “Quocirca believes that leveraging analytics supported by strong industry expertise will be key to driving new levels of insight and innovation across MPS engagements in the long term.”

-Some of these insights come from analyzing MFP data, which could include more than 150 metrics.
-Since high volumes of fax, copy, and print are usually indicators of manual processes, the MPS provider needs to ask why these things are happening in order to identify process optimization opportunities.
+Some of these insights come from analysing MFP data, which could include more than 150 metrics.
+Since high volumes of fax, copy, and print are usually indicators of manual processes, the MPS provider needs to ask why these things are happening in order to identify process optimisation opportunities.

 Marketing Business Writer, Lexmark, Intl.